 But what happened then?
 The leadership of all organizations – the socialists, communists, the POUM, and the anarchist CNT – put a brake on the movement.
 In Catalonia, they participated in dismantling the workers’ committees.
 The socialists and communists were the vanguard in telling the workers to go home, not to seize the factories, and to let the bourgeois government lead the fight against fascism.
 The POUM tail-ended the other organizations, and entered the Catalan bourgeois government in the fall of 1936, sanctioning policies aimed at curbing the revolution.

 Of particular interest is the attitude of the anarchist leaders of the CNT.
 During this period, the CNT even boasted that it could have taken power: “If we had wished to take power, we could have accomplished it in May with certainty.
 But we are against dictatorship.”

 Because they were anarchists and therefore against power in general, the leaders of the CNT refused to consolidate the workers’ democracy that was being born.
 The opportunity was missed.
-But these same anarchists, having refused to take power in the name of the working class, later joined the bourgeois government of Catalonia!
+But these same anarchists, who refused to take power in the name of the working class, were happy to join the bourgeois government of Catalonia!
 You cannot make this up.